Extracorporeal Shockwave Therapy (ESWT)

 Introducing Shockwave Regenerative Treatment

-Also known as radial shockwave therapy or extracorporeal shockwave therapy (ESWT) is a strong but painless way to treat sports injuries and other lingering injuries.
+Also known as radial shockwave therapy or extracorporeal shockwave therapy is a strong but painless way to treat sports injuries and other lingering injuries.
 This ultrasound therapy is an effective and noninvasive way to treat painful conditions of your muscles, bones, nerves and musculoskeletal connective tissue.

 How Shockwave Therapy Works

 Radial shockwave therapy uses a form of focused sound energy that encourages regenerative healing in your muscles, bones and connective tissue, including ligaments and tendons.
-Delivered by your doctor, chiropractor or physical therapist at ReBalance in New York City, the procedure sends a focused, percussive sound wave deep into the site of your injury, pain or chronic tightness.
+Delivered by your doctor, chiropractor at ReBalance, the procedure sends a focused, percussive sound wave deep into the site of your injury, pain or chronic tightness.
 It requires no anesthesia because it isn’t painful.